A manager reacts sharply in a meeting.

 Some patterns run automatically in the background.

-And some reactions come from emotional layers we barely recognize in ourselves.
+Some reactions emerge from emotional layers we barely recognize in ourselves.

 These invisible processes quietly influence how people: